Updated June 2, 2026

 Good thought leaders publish regularly over long periods of time.
 The authority signal that matters to buyers — and to AI systems — is a coherent body of work that demonstrates sustained engagement with a specific domain over time.
 An executive who publishes two excellent articles per month for two years has built something qualitatively different from one who publishes twenty articles in a single quarter and then disappears.

-The compounding dynamics of consistent publication are well-documented.
-Phantom IQ clients who maintain a consistent program typically see their first tier-1 placement within 60 to 90 days, meaningful AI citation within six months, and the full authority flywheel — inbound inquiries, speaking invitations, unsolicited press mentions — between months twelve and eighteen.
-The 18-month mark is roughly when consistent thought leaders report that people approach them at events who have been following their work for over a year, having never interacted with them previously.
+The compounding dynamics of consistent publication are well understood.
+Executives who maintain a steady program tend to earn early bylines first, see meaningful AI citation develop over the following months, and then experience the full authority flywheel — inbound inquiries, speaking invitations, unsolicited press mentions — accumulate over the year-plus that follows.
+Many consistent thought leaders report that people approach them at events who have been following their work for over a year, having never interacted with them previously.
 That quality of pre-warmed relationship cannot be manufactured quickly; it accumulates through sustained presence.

 The executives who fail at thought leadership almost always fail at consistency, not quality.
 They produce excellent content for two months and then stop because a quarter got busy.
 Starting again after a hiatus is substantially harder than maintaining cadence — both algorithmically and in terms of audience relationship.
 The discipline of consistent publishing, more than any other factor, separates executives who build genuine authority from those who merely intend to.